 Many ovulation symptoms are subjective.
 It’s very possible that what you experience one month will differ from the next month.
 That’s one of the reasons why Inito can be so useful.

-Instead of using subjective symptoms to guess when you are ovulating, the Inito fertility monitor can measure your estrogen, LH, and progesterone levels!
-Using this information helps you identify peak fertility windows and confirms when you actually ovulate.
+Instead of using subjective symptoms to guess when you are ovulating, the Inito fertility monitor can measure your FSH, estrogen, LH, and PdG (urine metabolite of progesterone) levels!
+Using this information helps you identify the fertile window and confirm when you actually ovulate.

-Inito stands out from other ovulation trackers, because it is the only one that measures all three of these levels at home.
+Inito stands out from other ovulation trackers because it is the only one that measures all four of these hormones on a single test strip.
 Without this information, it’s impossible to know that ovulation has actually occurred.

 If you don’t feel ovulation symptoms, you’ll want to keep in mind that the signs of ovulation can be subjective and subtle.